mflodin/gourmedia-viewer/README.md

 ## Deployment

-The app will be automatically deployed to Vercel on push to `main`
+The app will be automatically deployed to Vercel on push to `main`.

 ## Example data